25 Top-Rated Attractions & Scenic Drives in Provence

 Daunting crenelated fortifications and massive defense towers distinguish the imposing structure, which is Europe's largest Gothic palace.
 Extravagant interior spaces hint at the lavish lifestyles of the nine Popes who lived here between 1309 and 1403.

-Farther afield, four kilometers across the river, is Villeneuve-lez-Avignon, renowned for the Val de Benediction Carthusian Monastery built by Pope Innocent VI.
-In the countryside of rolling hills (20 kilometers from Avignon) is Châteauneuf-du-Pape, a medieval village where the Popes of Avignon built their summer palaces.
+About 20 kilometers from Avignon in the countryside of rolling hills, Châteauneuf-du-Pape is a medieval village where the Popes of Avignon built their summer palaces.

 3. Ancient Ruins and Provençal Traditions in Arles

 Steeped in history and drenched in sunshine, Arles has a fascinating heritage that dates back to antiquity.
-The town was an ancient Greek settlement and then became an important Roman colony in 46 BC.
-Visitors are impressed by the UNESCO-listed monuments, including the Roman Amphitheater and the 12th-century Eglise Saint-Trophime.
+The town was an ancient Greek settlement and then became an important Roman colony in 46 BCE.

-A wonderful place to discover the culture of Provence, Arles exudes traditional Provençal ambience.
-Visitors enjoy relaxing in the tree-shaded public squares, wandering the narrow pedestrian streets in the old town, and spending sunny afternoons at terraced outdoor cafés.
+You will be dazzled by the UNESCO-listed monuments, including the Roman Amphitheater and the 12th-century Eglise Saint-Trophime.
+After visiting the many tourist sights, you'll enjoy soaking up the traditional Provençal ambience, by relaxing in the tree-shaded public squares, wandering the narrow pedestrian streets in the old town, and spending sunny afternoons at terraced outdoor cafés.

 4. Saint-Tropez's Seaside Glamour

-La Ponche, the Old Town, is a maze of quaint pedestrian alleys and cobblestone streets lined with little shops, cafés, and restaurants.
 Locals play pétanque and socialize at the town's main square, the Place des Lices.
 For a taste of everyday life in Saint-Tropez, Tuesday or Saturday morning is a great time to visit the Place des Lices, when a traditional Provençal market is held here.

 5. Les Baux-de-Provence: A Historic Town in a Dramatic Setting

-Listed as one of the Plus Beaux Villages de France (Most Beautiful Villages of France), Les Baux-de-Provence is distinguished by its delightful old stone buildings, shaded squares, and terraces full of fragrant flowers.
-Wandering the old cobblestone streets, tourists will find charming cafés, small boutiques, and inviting art galleries.
+Wander the old cobblestone streets at leisure to discover the charm of Les Baux-de-Provence, with its atmospheric old stone buildings, shaded squares, and terraces overlooking the landscape.
+You will also find charming cafés, small boutiques, and inviting art galleries.

-A great place to begin a tour is at the Château des Baux.
-The castle is in ruins, but the clifftop vantage point affords fabulous panoramic views of the landscape.
-Other noteworthy attractions include the Eglise Saint-Vincent, a 12th-century Romanesque church with modern stained-glass windows created by Max Ingrand, and the Musée Yves Brayer (in the 16th-century Hôtel des Porcelets) featuring the artist's finest paintings.
+Be sure to see the Eglise Saint-Vincent, a 12th-century Romanesque church with modern stained-glass windows created by Max Ingrand, and the Musée Yves Brayer (in the 16th-century Hôtel des Porcelets) featuring the artist's finest paintings.

 Les Baux-de-Provence is in the heart of the Alpilles Mountains, 20 kilometers north of Arles and 11 kilometers south of Saint-Rémy de Provence.
-The best view of the village is from the Plâteau des Bringasses.
-From here, the view extends to Mont Ventoux and the Luberon in Haut-Vaucluse, the Rhône Valley, Aix-en-Provence, and Arles.

-6. Marseilles: Cosmopolitan Seaport
+6. Marseille: Cosmopolitan Seaport

 7. Saint-Paul de Vence: A Picture-Perfect Hilltop Village

-The distance from favorite French Riviera beach resorts, Nice and Antibes, is less than 20 kilometers, but the village feels much farther away in spirit.
-Upon entering the ancient town gates, visitors are transported to a magical place of labyrinthine cobblestone streets, tiny alleyways, staircases, and small squares adorned with gurgling fountains.
+The distance from favorite Côte d'Azur beach resorts, Nice, and Antibes, is less than 20 kilometers, but the village feels much farther away in spirit.

 Historically, a central gathering place in Saint-Paul de Vence was the Place de la Grande Fontaine, where the weekly market was held during the 17th century.
 Villagers drew water from the square's well and washed laundry in the washhouse area.